Pipton

-Pipton is a small settlement and former civil parish (or community) in Powys, Wales on the Afon Llynfi near its confluence with the River Wye.
-It was formerly in the county of Brecknockshire and is now part of the community of Bronllys.
+Pipton is a small settlement and part of the former community of Bronllys in Powys, Wales.
+It is in the ecclesiastical parish of Glasbury, St Peters.
+Pipton was formerly a civil parish (or community) in the historic county of Brecknockshire.
+It is located on the Afon Llynfi near its confluence with the River Wye.
 The nearest town is Hay-on-Wye some 5 mi to the east.

 The settlement

-Prehistoric settlement of the area is evidenced by Pipton Long Cairn, a neolithic burial chamber to the south-west of Pipton Farm.
+The existence of a prehistoric settlement of the area is evidenced by Pipton Long Cairn, a Neolithic burial chamber to the south-west of Pipton Farm.

-A fragment of Roman road was found during excavations for the South Wales Gas Pipeline south of the disused railway line, about 450 m west of Pipton Farm.
-It was not on the orientation of the Y Gaer to Kenchester Roman road which is assumed to have passed near Pipton roughly on the line of the A438.
-It may have been a spur to this road crossing the Wye and making for Castell Collen.
+A fragment of a Roman road was discovered during excavations for the South Wales Gas Pipeline south of the disused railway line, about 450 m west of Pipton Farm.
+The road was not on the orientation of the Y Gaer to Kenchester Roman road which is assumed to have passed near Pipton roughly on the line of the A438.
+It might have been a spur to this road crossing the Wye and making for Castell Collen.